wilfredinni/pysheetComments/2019/April/poetry_vscode_p2/projects-poetry-vscode-p2.md

-In the [fist part](https://www.pythoncheatsheet.org/blog/python-projects-with-poetry-and-vscode-part-1), we learned what is the `pyproject.toml` file and how to use it, used [Poetry](https://poetry.eustace.io/) to start a new project, create a Virtual Environment and add and remove dependencies.
+In the [first part](https://www.pythoncheatsheet.org/blog/python-projects-with-poetry-and-vscode-part-1), we learned what is the `pyproject.toml` file and how to use it, used [Poetry](https://poetry.eustace.io/) to start a new project, create a Virtual Environment and add and remove dependencies.
 We did all of this with the following commands:

 | Command                           | Description                                            |
 | --------------------------------- | ------------------------------------------------------ |